-Any student receiving grades below "B" on nine (9) or more graduate credit hours taken at the University within a ten-year period will result in the dismissal of the doctoral student from the Department of Epidemiology and Biostatistics Graduate Program and disqualification for a graduate degree in Epidemiology or Biostatistics.
-This rule applies to all graduate courses taken at the University of South Carolina whether or not they are included on the student's program of study; it also applies to courses taken in two or more degree programs.
-A grade of "U" earned in any course will be treated as a grade below "B".
+A grade of "U" or grades below "B" on nine (9) or more graduate credit hours taken at the University within a ten-year period will result in the dismissal of the doctoral student from the Department of Epidemiology and Biostatistics Graduate Program and disqualification for a graduate degree in Epidemiology or Biostatistics.
+This rule applies to all graduate courses taken at the University of South Carolina whether or not they are included on the student's Program of Study; it also applies to courses taken in two or more-degree programs.

-Additionally for Biostatistics Doctoral students:
+Additionally, for Biostatistics Doctoral students: